Reviewing Sears Hometown and Outlet Stores Inc. (SHOS)'s and J. C. Penney Company Inc. (NYSE:JCP)'s results | New Business Observer

-Sears Hometown and Outlet Stores Inc. (NASDAQ:SHOS) and J. C. Penney Company Inc. (NYSE:JCP), are influenced by contrast since they are both players in the Department Stores.
-These factors are particularly influence the profitability, analyst recommendations, risk, dividends, earnings and valuation, institutional ownership of the two firms.
+Since Sears Hometown and Outlet Stores Inc. (NASDAQ:SHOS) and J. C. Penney Company Inc. (NYSE:JCP) are part of the Department Stores industry, they are influenced by compare.
+The influences particularly affect the institutional ownership, profitability, analyst recommendations, risk, dividends, earnings and valuation of both companies.

 Valuation and Earnings